-Fall Semester: October 1 Spring Semester: February 15 Summer Semester: June 30
+Fall Semester: October 1 Spring Semester: Feb 15 Summer Semester: June 30

-The Bursar will send an email to the parent and student with the Chief Financial Officer cc'd on the communication.
-The email will state that if there is no response to the satisfaction of the Bursar, the student will no longer be allowed into class after one week from the date of the email.
+Bursar will send email to parent and student with CFO cc'd on communication.
+The email will state that if there is no response to the satisfaction of the Bursar, the student will no longer be allowed into class subsequent to one week from the date of the email.

-Assuming one week passes without action taken by the student or parent, Bursar will notify the Director of Admissions and Student Services to inform the student's instructors to send the student to the administrative office at the start of the class.
-The Director of Admissions and Student Services will inform the student that she cannot attend classes until the Bursar is contacted and payment arrangements are made.
+Assuming one week passes without action taken by student/parent, Bursar will notify Director of Admissions and Student Services to inform student instructors to send the student to the office at the start of the class.
+Director of Admissions and Student Services will inform student that she cannot attend classes until the Bursar is contacted and payment arrangements are made.
 Classes missed as a result of delinquent payment will be considered an absence.